-More than 90,000 Americans develop serious infections each year from drug-resistant staphylococcus bacteria.
-This germ is known as methicillin-resistant Staphylococcus aureus (MRSA), although it's resistant to all standard first-line antibiotics, including penicillin.
+Millions of Americans develop serious infections each year from drug-resistant staphylococcus bacteria.
+This type of staph bacteria is known as methicillin-resistant Staphylococcus aureus (MRSA), although it's resistant to common antibiotics, including penicillin and amoxicillin.

 MRSA infections originally appeared mostly in hospitals and nursing homes.
-Now a new and virulent kind of resistant "staph" has developed outside of health care settings.
+A virulent kind of resistant "staph" has developed outside of health care settings.
 It's known as community-acquired MRSA.
-Like hospital MRSA infections, it can become life-threatening if it spreads from a skin infection to other organs in the body.
+Like hospital MRSA infections, it can become life-threatening if the bacterium spreads from the skin, to the lungs, the bloodstream, or other organs in the body.

 MRSA infections generally begin as skin infections.
-The germ invades the skin through an open sore or scrape.
-For children, the most common source of infection is a simple cut.
+The bacterium invades the skin through an open sore, cut, or scrape.
+For children, the most common source of infection is a simple cut or abrasion.

-If caught early, a MRSA infection is usually easy to treat and not a cause for alarm.
+If caught early, a MRSA infection is usually easy to treat.
 It's important to seek medical treatment for your child immediately if you notice any symptoms, because the infection can rapidly become serious if it's not treated right away.

 These are symptoms of a MRSA skin infection:

 Bump that is painful, red, leaking pus, and/or swollen (this may resemble a spider bite, pimple, or boil)